 biophilic moodboards: the benefits of "risky" interiors

-In order to fully support our wellbeing, interiors need to be relaxing or stimulating according to the situation.
-If a bedroom calls for a soothing ambiance, a stimulating environment will be more appropriate when creativity is required (like in office design) or to create a compelling interior.
+All designed spaces fulfill a function, which is in turn linked to a set of feelings that range from relaxation to excitement.
+If a bedroom calls for a soothing ambiance, a stimulating environment will be more appropriate when creativity is desired (like in office design) or to craft an overall rousing experience.
+This is where risk features come into play, as they create a compelling and exciting atmosphere.

-On top of this, risk design features are among the most spectacular ones.
-They trigger a sense of excitement that leaves people surprised and amazed, achieving what we would commonly call a wow factor.
+Such feelings of apparent risk are connected with short releases of dopamine in the brain, which can stimulate motivation, memory, and problem-solving.
+On top of this, apparent risk design features are among the most spectacular.
+They trigger a sense of excitement that leaves people surprised and amazed, achieving what is commonly called wow factor.

 playing safe with risk

 Apparent risk features are definitely not suitable for all situations nor for everybody.
 But there is one instance of risk that is less extreme yet equally effective: the risk of getting wet.

 Examples could be a floating pathway across a water pond, or a hanging chair swinging over a water body.